cmayer/OliInSeq/README.md

 **When using the OliInSeq program, please cite:**
 Will be updated soon.

+## Compiling and installing OliInSeq <a id="compiling-and-installing"></a>
+- Download the project or clone the project locally.
+- On the command line go to the project folder and type "make".
+- Make sure that you copy the OliInSeq-vx.y.z program to a folder that listed in your $PATH variable, or copy it to the folder you want to use it from.

-## System requirements:  <a id="system-requirements"></a>
+### System requirements:  <a id="system-requirements"></a>
 OliInSeq can be compiled on all platforms, which provide a C++ compiler.
 In particular this includes Windows, MacOS and Linux operating systems.
 Here I will only explain how to compile it on Mac and Linux computers.

-## Compiling and installing OliInSeq <a id="compiling-and-installing"></a>
-- Download the project or clone the project locally.
-- On the command line go to the project folder and type "make".
-- Make sure that you copy the OliInSeq-v0.9.6 program to a folder that listed in your $PATH variable, or copy it to the folder you want to use it from.

 ## Documentation <a id="documentation"></a>
-You can always get online help on OliInSeq by typing:\
-OliInSeq-v0.x.y --help

 The OliInSeq program has been designed to identify, mask and/or remove outlier sequences in molecular sequence alignments.Accepted input files
    are: Fasta files of aligned amino acid sequences.
 Sequences can either